Theories of Knowledge

 The idea represents the coffee cup to me.
 It links subject and object, and it depends on both.

 In this theory, there is order to reality, and there is order to my brain.
 The brain has the procedural knowledge of how to induce concepts from experience.
 Those concepts depend on the order of objective reality, because semex depends on objective reality.
-But those concepts are not the order of objective reality itself (the form-in-itself?).
+But the concepts are not the order of objective reality itself (the form-in-itself?).
 A concept is a regularity of human interaction with the world.

 In this theory, truth is not a correspondence between an idea and reality.
 It is a judgment made by a brain.
 If a model is selected to represent reality by my brain, then that model is true to me.
 To call a claim “false” means that it does not agree with my truth judgment.
 Truth is a subjective judgment.